Wondering what the best leg exercises for cerebral palsy patients are?

 9. Seated Marching

-This exercise is pretty straightforward.
+This next exercise is very straightforward.

 Just sit at the edge of your seat and alternate lifting your feet off the floor.